annalisapg/annalisa.minelli/README.md

 # annalisa.minelli
-This is my personal homepage: GIS lover, maps developer, researcher in oeanographic field and.. anything else life will bring to me.
+This is my personal homepage: GIS lover, maps developer, apprentice researcher in oceanographic field and.. anything else life will bring to me.